 In March 2019, the Company entered into a license agreement with Bio Palette pursuant to which Beam received an exclusive (even as to Bio Palette), sublicensable license under certain patent rights related to base editing owned or controlled by Bio Palette to exploit products for the treatment of human disease throughout the world, but excluding products in the microbiome field in Asia, or the Bio Palette License Agreement.
 In addition, the Company granted Bio Palette an exclusive (even as to Beam) license under certain patent rights related to base editing and gene editing owned or controlled by the Company to exploit products in the microbiome field in Asia.
-Each party to the agreement retains non-exclusive rights to develop and manufacture products in the microbiome field or the sole purpose of exploiting those products in its own territory.
+Each party to the agreement retains non-exclusive rights to develop and manufacture products in the microbiome field worldwide for the sole purpose of exploiting those products in its own territory.
 Each party agrees to certain coordination obligations in the microbiome field if either party determines not to exploit their rights in such field.

 Upon the execution of the Bio Palette License Agreement, the Company paid Bio Palette an upfront fee of \$0.5 million and issued to Bio Palette 16,725 shares of its common stock valued at \$0.1 million, which were recorded as research and development expense for the three months ended March 31, 2019.
-Upon the issuance of a certain Bio Palette patent in the United States, the Company will pay a milestone payment of \$2.0 million and will issue to Bio Palette 39,025 shares of its common stock valued at \$0.3 million.
-As of March 31, 2020, the Company determined that the patent was probable of issuance and has recognized \$2.3 million as research and development expense for the three months ended March 31, 2020.
+Upon the issuance of a certain Bio Palette patent in the United States in June 2020, the Company made a milestone payment of \$2.0 million and, in July 2020, issued to Bio Palette 175,000 shares of its common stock valued at \$0.3 million, which were included within accrued expenses in the accompanying condensed consolidated balance sheets as of June 30, 2020.
+The fair value of the common stock issued to Bio Palette under the Bio Palette License Agreement was measured at the inception of arrangement and expensed when the issuance of shares became probable.